1 Introduction

 The successful completion of the Muon g-2 experiment has left us with a tantalizing hint of new physics.
 New techniques it developed for producing and transporting muons are applicable to other current and future experiments.
 Another initiative, Mu2e, searches for a muon changing to an electron without producing any neutrinos.
 Detection of this charged lepton flavor violation effect would be a revolutionary indication of new physics.
 Mu2e is nearing completion and poised to begin its first run in 2026, with data-taking continuing intermittently until the end of the decade.
 Future experiments of this type depend on upgrades to Fermilab’s accelerator complex.
 R&D would be required to establish the feasibility of these upgrades.

 In addition to studying the nature of the Higgs boson, a Higgs factory would be a highly sensitive probe of quantum imprints of new phenomena.
 Precision measurements of Higgs couplings could yield information about extended Higgs sectors.
-In addition, the large samples of W and Z bosons produced at a Higgs factory would support exceptionally precise studies of electroweak interactions, studies that that indirectly probe an energy scale well beyond the HL-LHC.
+The large samples of W and Z bosons produced at a Higgs factory would support exceptionally precise studies of electroweak interactions, studies that indirectly probe an energy scale well beyond the HL-LHC.

 1.2.4 –Interconnected Opportunities